jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 : This namespace holds [Lease](/docs/concepts/architecture/leases/) objects associated with each node.
 Node leases allow the kubelet to send [heartbeats](/docs/concepts/architecture/nodes/#heartbeats) so that the control plane can detect node failure.

 `kube-public`
-: This namespace is readable by *all* clients (including those not authenticated).
-This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
-The public aspect of this namespace is only a convention, not a requirement.
+: Standard practice dictates that resources in this namespace are available to every client, whether they're authenticated or not.
+This namespace's "public" designation and its unrestricted access is a convention not strictly enforced in Kubernetes.

 `kube-system`
 : The namespace for objects created by the Kubernetes system.